tainacan/tainacan/docs/phpdoc/classes/Tainacan/Exporter/Exporter.md

 It automatically gets the attribute progress_label from the current step running.

-Importers/Exporters may change this label whenever they want
+Exporters may change this label whenever they want

 ***

 ### get_progress_value

-Gets the current value to build the progress bar and give feedback to the user on the background process that is running the importer.
+Gets the current value to build the progress bar and give feedback to the user on the background process that is running the exporter.

 ```php
 public get_progress_value(): mixed